Blendify/blender-manual/blender_docs/manual/modeling/modifiers/deform/curve.rst

    Edit Curve.

-- While in Edit Mode, move the control points of the curve as shown in (*Edit Curve*), then exit Edit Mode :kbd:`Tab`.
+- While in Edit Mode, move the control points of the curve as shown in Fig. Edit Curve, then exit Edit Mode :kbd:`Tab`.
 - Select the Monkey :kbd:`RMB` in *Object mode*
 - Assign the curve to the modifier, as shown below.
 The Monkey should be positioned on the curve: